 Software STORE allows the user to trigger a STORE operation through a special SPI instruction.
-STORE operation is initiated by executing STORE instruction irrespective of whether a write has been performed since the last NV operation.
+The STORE operation is initiated by executing a STORE instruction regardless of whether a write has been performed since the last NV operation.

-A STORE cycle takes t{STORE} time to complete, during which all the memory accesses to nvSRAM are inhibited.
-The RDY bit of the Status Register or the HSB pin may be polled to find the Ready/Busy status of the nvSRAM.
-After the t{STORE} cycle time is completed, the SRAM is activated again for read and write operations.
+A STORE cycle takes $t{\text{STORE}}$ time to complete, during which all the memory accesses to nvSRAM are inhibited.
+The RDY bit of the Status Register or the HSB pin may be polled to find the Ready / Busy status of the nvSRAM.
+After the $t{\text{STORE}}$ cycle time is completed, the SRAM is activated again for read and write operations.